-The HSE, in partnership with community, voluntary and statutory organisations, is now seeking to develop a Regional Suicide Prevention Action Plan for the counties of Laois, Offaly, Longford, Westmeath, Louth and Meath.
-This will be based on the same vision, goals, objectives and measurable outcomes as the national strategy as outlined above.
+The HSE Midlands, Louth, Meath Community Healthcare Oorganisation (CHO), in partnership with community, voluntary and statutory organisations, is presently developing a Regional Suicide Prevention Action Plan for the counties of Laois, Offaly, Longford, Westmeath, Louth and Meath.
+This development process commenced in April 2017 and will be completed in January 2018, with the public launch of the Action Plan.

 - To raise awareness of the aim of the development of the Regional Suicide Prevention Action Plan and to begin or continue a public conversation that will support the way people think about mental health and suicide prevention.